pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 Currently, TiDB only supports one schema change per SQL statement and limited multi-schema changes for some rare cases.

-When users try to migrate data from MySQL-like databases, they have to spend extra effort to rewrite a multi-schema change DDL to several single-schema change DDLs.
-For the users who rely on ORM frameworks like [Flyway](https://flywaydb.org/) to construct SQLs automatically, rewriting SQL could be tedious and the scripts are hard to maintain.
+When users attempt to migrate data from MySQL-like databases, they may expend additional effort to rewrite a multi-schema change DDL to several single-schema change DDLs.
+For users who rely on ORM frameworks such as [Flyway](https://flywaydb.org/) to automatically construct SQLs, rewriting SQL could be tedious and the scripts are difficult to maintain.

-Above all, the lack of this capability can be a blocking issue for those who want to use TiDB.
+Above all, the lack of this capability can be a blocking issue for those who wish to use TiDB.

 ## Proposal